-Professional staff are expected to stay familiar with current issues in librarianship by reading professional journals and library literature.
+Professional staff are expected to stay familiar with current issues in librarianship by reading professional journals and library literature, as well as any relevant online courses.
 Requests for purchase of specific books, periodicals, videos, audiotapes, and other materials specifically for staff development should be made to the library director.